Have a fun, safe & enjoyable holiday with our guide to staying safe in Thailand.

 Credit card fraud in Thailand is on the increase.
 Be careful when using your card and never let it out of your sight when paying for things.

-There has been an increase of drive by bag snatching by thieves on motorcycles.
+There has been an increase of

 Drink spiking and assaults also occur.
 Look out for your friends when out on the town, watch your drinks and be aware of your surroundings.